bubu93200/MITmscore/readme.md

 - code simplier
 - a lot of libraries (and usable MIDI libraries)
 - python works on windows, linux, macos so program in python is usable on these 3 systems without modifications
+- C or C++ code can be embedded in python script if necessary to accelerate code execution

 # Releases